AnyStatus/anystatus.github.io/_posts/2019-02-17-view-processes-and-threads.md

 tags: [Performance Counters]
 ---

 Performance counters are used to provide information as to how well the operating system or an application is performing.
-The counter data can help determine system bottlenecks and fine-tune system and application performance.
-Using AnyStatus it is easy to view performanc counters such as the number of processes and threads running on your system.
+The performance counter data can help determine system bottlenecks and fine-tune system and application performance.
+Using AnyStatus it is easy to view performance counters such as the number of processes and threads running on your system.

 ### Step 1: Add a new widget